pat-east/mister-pats-gui/README.md

 - **Its own game database.** A scan works out which systems are installed and what is in them, and writes one index file per system.
 Opening a console reads that one file and nothing else.
+- **Its own box art scraper**, from Settings — fetches box art and background images from the libretro thumbnail server, no separate tool required.
 - **Console icons** for systems without art.
 - **Manage systems**, in Settings — hide the systems you do not use from the Systems tab, and toggle the Games tab off entirely for a library large enough that browsing it flat stops